srsran/srsRAN_4G/README.md

  * Cell search and synchronization procedure for the UE
  * Soft USIM supporting Milenage and XOR authentication
  * Virtual network interface *tun_srsue* created upon network attach
+ * 75 Mbps DL in 20 MHz SISO configuration in i7 Quad-Core CPU.
- * Above 60 Mbps DL in SISO configuration.
+ * 36 Mbps DL in 10 MHz SISO configuration in i5 Dual-Core CPU.

 srsUE has been fully tested and validated with the following network equipment:
  * Amarisoft LTE100 eNodeB and EPC